Trump dangles prospect of pardons for January 6 defendants - ExBulletin

 Trump dangles prospect of pardons for January 6 defendants

-CONROE, Texas (AP) Former President Donald Trump is dangling the prospect of pardons for supporters who took part in the deadly storming of the US Capitol on January 6 if he returns to the White House.
+CONROE, Texas Former President Donald Trump is dangling the prospect of pardons for supporters who took part in the deadly assault on the US Capitol on January 6 if he returns to the White House.

 More than 700 people have been arrested and charged with federal crimes in connection with the riot, marking the largest investigation in Justice Department history.
 The tally includes more than 150 people charged with assaulting police officers, more than 50 charged with conspiracy and seditious conspiracy charges against the founder and leader of far-right militia Oath Keepers and 10 other members or associates.

+“January 6 was a dark day in our history,” she told ABC’s “This Week.”
+“We should let the legal process continue.”

+Sen. Lindsey Graham, R.S.C., dismissed Trump’s comments as sending the wrong message that it’s okay to sully the Capitol.
+For the Jan.
+6 offenders, “I hope they go to jail and have the book thrown at them, because they deserve it,” Graham told CBS’ “Face the Nation.”

-While President Trump has used his clemency power to pardon or commute the sentences of numerous political allies, friends and associates, including his former chief strategist, Steve Bannon; his former campaign chairman, Paul Manafort; his former national security adviser, Michael Flynn; and longtime friend and political ally, Roger Stone.
+As president, Trump has used his power of pardon to pardon or commute the sentences of numerous political allies, friends and associates, including his former chief strategist, Steve Bannon; his former campaign chairman, Paul Manafort; his former national security adviser, Michael Flynn; and a longtime friend and political ally, Roger Stone.

 Trump criticized the Democratic-led House for its ongoing investigation into the riot.